 Funerals and services

 The majority of burials at the Dalton Woodland Burial Ground take place with some type of funeral ceremony around the grave.
-Sometimes it consists of the traditional faith based funeral rites but more often the ceremony is non-religious.
+Sometimes it consists of the traditional faith based funeral rites but more often the ceremony is non-religious or humanist.
 Some families choose to have the burial preceded by a funeral service in a church or other place of worship but in this increasingly secular but still spiritual society we conduct many non-religious or humanist funerals which can give family and friends the opportunity to plan something completely different that more reflects the wishes and lifestyle of the deceased.
 Most of the funerals of what ever type we host take place at the graveside itself and are simple yet respectful without undue pomp and ceremony.
 The very nature of burial itself can be cathartic and can be a positive step in the grieving process.
-For most families organising a woodland burial the ethos is “simple”, “no fuss” and “less is more” and they take comfort from the returning of a body back to the earth which sustained it.
+For most families organising a natural burial the ethos is “simple”, “no fuss” and “less is more” and they take comfort from the returning of a body back to the earth which sustained it.

 The Dalton Woodland Burial Ground is available to anyone, from anywhere at the absolute discretion of the Registrar subject to the completion of the Statutory paperwork and payment of the relevant fees, regardless of race, religion or beliefs and although the site is not consecrated individual grave sites can be blessed.

 We are here to offer advice and suggestions on how you want the funeral service and burial to be conducted; from the ritual walk and the bearing of the coffin to the final lowering into the grave and the committal.
 We can suggest suitable readings for the grave side and little individual touches that you would not normally see in a municipal cemetery or that are not allowed in production line crematoria.
 The emphasis is natural and simple dignity with the opportunity to give thanks for a life lived.